Client Identification – Individual

 Certifiers need to provide their details, sign (“wet signature”) and date the certification documents.

 Le Gallais & Luce is a Member Firm of The Law Society of Jersey and is registered with the Jersey Office of the Information Commissioner in their capacity as the Data Protection Authority.
 The Firm obtains client personal information in the course of the Client Due Diligence process and satisfactory completion of our take-on procedures.
-The personal information held is restricted to that required for Anti-Money Laundering/Counter-Terrorist Financing purposes.
+The personal information held is restricted to that required for anti-money laundering, countering the financing of terrorism and countering proliferation financing purposes.